ExploreASL/ExploreASL/WorkInProgress/QualityControl/PDFGenerator.md

 ## Introduction

 This is an example of how to use the function `[x, config] =  xASL_qc_GenerateReport(x[, subject])` to generate a completely custom PDF within ExploreASL.
 If `subject` isn't given, it will assume `subject = x.SUBJECT`.
+This function will use the JSON template in `ConfigReportPDF.json` in the `<root>/Derivatives/ExploreASL` folder.
+If this doesn't exist, it defaults to the example located at `<ExploreASL>/Functions/QualityControl/templateConfigReportPDF.json`.

 ### Standard Layout.